Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/support/spain.md

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Soporte de facturación:

-Español: Mon-Fri 9 A.M.-5 P.M.
+Español: lunes a viernes de 9:00 a 17:00

-Inglés: Mon-Fri 9 A.M.-5 P.M.
+Inglés: lunes a viernes de 9:00 a 17:00

 ### <a name="technical-support"></a>Soporte técnico:

-Español: Mon-Fri 8 A.M.-9 P.M.
+Español: lunes a viernes de 8:00 a 21:00

 Inglés: 24 horas al día, 7 días a la semana

 Número de teléfono alternativo: 912 718 160

-Aplicar cargos de llamadas locales
+Se aplican tarifas de llamada local